1 Corporate Information

 (3) Impairment of financial assets

-iii) Financial assets measured at fair value through other comprehensive income (FVTOCI)
+• Financial assets that are equity instruments and are measured at fair value through other comprehensive income (FVTOCI);

 (B) Equity Instruments and Financial Liabilities